joYousefShaban/bachelor-projects/README.md

 # data-structures-assignment

-This assignment was finished in the second semester of my bachelor's program at Hashemite University.
+This assignment was finished in the second year of my bachelor's program at Hashemite University.

 In which, the requirments can be sorted into two main catogories: